grantmacken/glider/README.md

 Your site does not have to be running to do this.
 Full instructions later.

 In the meantime, you can treat something like 'example.com' as a testing playground domain.
 To use 'example.com' as a testing playground domain you will need self-signed certs.

-The easiest way to do this is via [mkcert](https://github.com/FiloSottile/mkcert) The installation instruction are on the [mkcert repo](https://github.com/FiloSottile/mkcert) After you have installed mkcert
+The easiest way to do this is via [mkcert](https://github.com/FiloSottile/mkcert) The install instructions are on the [mkcert repo](https://github.com/FiloSottile/mkcert) After you have installed mkcert

 ```